-John F. Kennedy was born at 83 Beals Street, a tree-lined thoroughfare, and lived in the teal three-story home for six years.
+John F. Kennedy was born on tree-lined Beals Street and lived in the three-story home for six years.
 His mother, Rose Kennedy, later restored the interior to the best of her recollection, donating almost 200 family objects, including the future US president’s bassinet and porringer.
-The site is operated by the National Park Service, which leads free tours from 9:30 a.m. to 5 p.m.
-Wednesdays through Sundays from mid-May to the end of October, from 9:30 am to 5 pm.
+The site is operated by the National Park Service, and is open from mid-May through the end of October, from 9:30 am to 5 pm.
 Free tours are offered on the hour and half hour starting at 10 am.
 The National Park Service also offers more extensive tours of the surrounding neighborhood.
 You can find more information on times and tour destinations here.

 The Coolidge Corner Theatre